 Nevada Derby 25/50

-Held annually the first weekend in April, the Nevada Derby is the Nevada All-State Trail Riders spring training ride, continuing our own tradition of the Derby Ditch and Square Nail rides for the past 43 years.
-Due to various limiting conditions, a few years ago the Nevada Derby Ride was relocated from Winnemucca Ranch to the Washoe Lake State Park.
+Held annually the first weekend in April, the Nevada Derby is the Nevada All-State Trail Riders spring training ride, continuing our own tradition of the Derby Ditch and Square Nail rides for the past 52 years.
+Due to various limiting conditions, a few years ago the Nevada Derby Ride was relocated from Winnemucca Ranch to the Washoe Lake State Park and then to its current location at Scout Camp in Fort Churchill State Park.

 The Nevada Derby is the first ride in the NASTR Challenge Series.
-Whether you are aiming for the limited distance Hat Trick, completing all the 50s for the Trifecta, or taking on the challenge of the Triple Crown, we will see you there!
+Whether you are looking to get started by trying out our Intro Rides and the Did You Die? series, aiming for the limited distance Hat Trick series, completing all the 50s for the Trifecta, or taking on the challenge of the Triple Crown, we will see you there!

 The trails will be laid out in a loop configuration with all vet checks back in camp.
 Riders will enjoy scenic canyon climbs, desert washes, natural springs, stock tanks, dry lake terrain over jeep roads, and winding single track trail along the Carson River under the mighty cottonwood trees.
 The majority of the footing is sandy however there are some areas of rock.
 The trail is mostly flat with several gradual climbs.
 Crews will have access to all away-vet checks.
 Hay and water will be provided by ride management at away-vet checks.